MissVeronica/um-sort-users-columns/README.md

 All Columns are sortable.

+UM Number of Password attempts is shown only if this UM Feature is enabled in UM Settings -> Access -> Other

 UM Number of Logins is a new UM counter bundled with this code snippet why after installation all users will have 0 logins.
 ## Installation ##